 They are principles that are clearly understood by all of us, but yet it is so easy for human nature to fall into a pattern of living and thinking that He has accepted regardless of what He is doing.

 Now I am not concerned about you trying to outwit God, or outfox Him.
-I don't think that you have that intent in your lives at all.
+I do not think that you have that intent in your lives at all.
 But, I want us to pick up the principle, because I am concerned about naïveté.
-I am concerned about us being immature, ignorant, careless, and negligent in the handling of God's word, lest we could bring ourselves into judgment if we carelessly or negligently feel that we are somehow accepted because God has not come down on us with a ton of bricks.
+I am concerned about us being immature, ignorant, careless, and negligent in the handling of God's Word, lest we could bring ourselves into judgment if we carelessly or negligently feel that we are somehow accepted because God has not come down on us with a ton of bricks.

 What Paul is saying here is that the wages of sin is still death.
 God is still judging.
 He is being a great deal more patient with us, and tirelessly working with us to bring us into conformity with Himself so that there can be peace—so that there can be union between us.